absoludity/charm-bootstrap-wsgi/README.md

 ## Your custom deployment code

-To deploy your custom application, you should only need to modify the playbook.yml.
-Open it up and take a look at the demo playbook.
-In addition to the wsgi-app reusable role and the optional nagios reusable role (nrpe-external-master), it only has two tasks:
+To deploy your own custom wsgi application, open up the playbook.yml In addition to the wsgi-app reusable role and the optional nagios reusable role (nrpe-external-master), it only has two tasks: